tufts-ml/extrapolating-classifier-accuracy-to-larger-datasets/README.md

 ## Getting Started

-Download, encode, and label datasets.
+To reproduce learning curves presented in our paper download, encode, and label datasets.
 See `encode_images/README.md` and `label_images/README.md` for more details.
+To use the Gaussian process presented in our paper see `notebooks/demo.ipynb`.